California tiger salamander: Reproduction and early life stages

 Breeding takes place after the first rains in late fall and early winter, when the wet season allows the salamanders to migrate to the nearest pond, a journey that may be as far as a 1.3 miles and take several days.
 The eggs, which the female lays in small clusters or singly, hatch after 10 to 14 days.
 The larval period lasts for three to six months.
 However, California tiger salamander larvae may also "overwinter".
 Transformation for overwintering larvae may take 13 months or more.
 Recent discoveries, such as overwintering, have management implications for this threatened species, particularly when aquatic habitats undergo modification.
 The larvae feed on other small invertebrates, including tadpoles.
 When their pond dries, they resorb their gills, develop lungs, and then the metamorphs leave the pond in search of a burrow.
+Their morphology is therefore adultlike soon after hatching, and the full transformation usually occurs within a few days, with one study observing the transformation in as few as four days.
+This is advantageous when utilizing ephemeral ponds for reproduction, since the salamanders must be ready to leave the pond before it dries up.
+This rapid metamorphosis may therefore be an evolutionary response to the unpredictable and varied climate and local site conditions.